Krste Misirkov: Russian Empire and Bulgaria

-In 1905, he left Saint Petersburg for Berdiansk.
-There, he resumed publication of the journal Vardar and was given a post as assistant master in a grammar school.
-In this period, Misirkov halted his advocation of Macedonian separatism and opposed the Serbian position on the Macedonian Question.
-After 1905, he published pro-Bulgarian articles and even categorically renounced the point of his book On Macedonian Matters, although this behavior might have been caused by the many threats made towards him warning him to stop fighting for Macedonian separatism from Bulgaria.
+After 1905, Misirkov halted his advocation of Macedonian separatism and opposed the Serbian position on the Macedonian Question.
+In that period, he published pro-Bulgarian articles.
 On 18 April 1907, Misirkov began to cooperate with the Sofia magazine "Macedonian-Adrianople Review", edited by Nikola Naumov, which was de facto organ of the IMRO.
-On 24 April 1909, in Odessa, Misirkov printed his work about the South Slavic epic legends on Krali Marko.
 On 1 October 1909, he printed the article, "The foundations of a Serbian-Bulgarian rapprochement" in the magazine, "Bulgarian Collection", edited by Bulgarian diplomats and officials in St. Petersburg.
 During this period, a Slavic Festival was held in Sofia in 1910 with Misirkov invited to attend as its guest of honor.
-In 1910–1911, he translated the book of the Bulgarian geographer Prof. Atanas Ishirkov, "Bulgaria" from Bulgarian to Russian.